Package insert / product label

 Initiation of Prinivil in patients on diuretics may result in excessive reduction of blood pressure.
 The possibility of hypotensive effects with Prinivil can be minimized by either decreasing or discontinuing the diuretic or increasing the salt intake prior to initiation of treatment with Prinivil.
 If this is not possible, reduce the starting dose of Prinivil [see Dosage and Administration (2.2) and Warnings and Precautions (5.4)].

 Prinivil attenuates potassium loss caused by thiazide-type diuretics.
-Potassium-sparing diuretics (spironolactone, amiloride, triamterene, and others) can increase the risk of hyperkalemia.
+Potassium-sparing diuretics (spironolactone, amiloride, triamterene, and others) or other drugs that may increase serum potassium can increase the risk of hyperkalemia.
 Therefore, if concomitant use of such agents is indicated, monitor the patient's serum potassium frequently.

 Concomitant administration of Prinivil and antidiabetic medicines (insulins, oral hypoglycemic agents) may cause an increased blood-glucose-lowering effect with risk of hypoglycemia.